rafi-n/challenge_M01/README.md

 Hive has invested a lot of its resources into building crypto mining facilities that use state of the art machines and green energy.
 As regulators around the world are increasingly concerned with sustainability, Hive can lease some of their resources to other companies or individuals.
 Hive could levy a fee for this service that would compensate them for all their costs plus some profit margin.
 This would be a cloud-based approach.
 Their strategy of mining and hoarding or selling cryptocurrencies is great as long as the value of the cryptocurrency remains strong.
 By allowing other participants to mine and accumulate cryptocurrencies, they may encourage the use and demand for it, thus increasing its value.
 To enable this, Hive would only have to make sure that their machines are only leased out for the duration of the contract and make sure that they are always functional.
 However, opening their networks to outsiders would require stronger cybersecurity since there may be some malicious users who may compromise their systems.

-Hive could also lease out its data centers for other industry that require high power computation such as AI/ML and cybersecurity.
+Hive could also lease out its data centers for other industries that require high power computation such as AI/ML and cybersecurity.
 Some other companies have started doing this as a way to diversify their revenue streams.

 > Miners entering the high-performance computing market are essentially hitching the wagon on a “mega-trend that should last for many years,” B. Riley’s Pipe said. - [coindesk](https://www.coindesk.com/consensus-magazine/2023/02/21/bitcoincrypto-miners-diversifying-amid-icy-winter/)

-Selling power credits could also boost revenue if some data centers were to be shutdown temporarily.
+Selling power credits could also boost revenue if some data centers were to be shut down temporarily.
 Power can be sold back to the grid.
 This depends on the jurisdiction of the data center.

 Hive stores all of its cryptocurrency in cold storage meaning that it is not connected to the internet.
 This keeps it safe from hackers or any other compromise from the network.
 They could offer to store crypto for customers like a bank safe deposit box for a fee.
 Offering cold storage for crypto for a fee, could add another revenue stream but it does create issues with physical security of the cold wallets.